reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   "tagline" : "You Know, for Search"
 }
 ```
-We should get the above output, if our Elasticsearch instance is started successfully.
+We should get the above output if our Elasticsearch instance is started successfully.

 ## Indexing and Searching with REST API

 Elasticsearch operations are accessed with REST APIs.
-A simple PUT request to a Elasticsearch looks like this:
+A simple PUT request to an Elasticsearch instance looks like this:

 ```shell
 PUT /messages/_doc/1